yoheinishikubo/contracts-boilerplate/README.md

 ## Edit `.env` file

 1. Copy the file named `.env.example` and rename it to `.env`.
-1. Replace dummy strings to values you got in Prerequisite 1/3/4.
+1. Replace dummy strings with values you got in Prerequisite 1/3/4.

 ## Commands